obVIouslymoi/cs4348_project1/devlog.md

 	- specific write format for log file: YYYY-MM-DD HH:MM [ACTION] MESSAGE

 Encryption Program
-	- uses Vigenere cipher --> need to understand better
+	- uses Vigenère cipher --> need to understand better
 	- takes in 6 possible commands as input
 	- graceful handling for ENCRYPT and DECRYPT and ERROR
-	- case insensitive --> convert all inputs to all-caps before use
+	- case-insensitive --> convert all inputs to all-caps before use
 	- no numbers allowed --> automatic error thrown

 Driver Program